Guangzhou Baiyun International Airport: Terminal 3

 Terminal 3 opened on 30 October 2025, with an area measuring over 422,000 square metres.
 The terminal built using BIM digital technology and designed to operate with paper-free archives for first time in China, with its "flower" design theme.
 The terminal has the first open-air airport observation deck in China.

-China Eastern Airlines (for domestic flights only), Shanghai Airlines, China United Airlines, Juneyao Airlines and Okay Airways have moved its operations to Terminal 3 on 30 October for certain flights, and all flights have moved on 31 October.
+As of 20 August 2026, the following airlines serve Terminal 3: